EIAgov/BlueSky/README.md

 3. **Create the 'bsky' Conda environment**
    * The libraries needed to run any bluesky module are contained in the `bsky` conda environment described in conda_env.yml

-      - If you are working from an Anaconda prompt outside of your IDE, [navigate to Anaconda and open an Anaconda Prompt](https://git.eia.gov/oea/nextgen-bluesky/bluesky_prototype/-/wikis/Clone-repo-and-create-environment-with-GitBash-and-Anaconda-prompt)
       - If you are working from a terminal within VSCode, use this terminal to execute the commands in the next few steps

    * Check existing environments and run `conda info --envs`